brucefan1983/NEP_CPU/README.md

   * `calorine`: https://gitlab.com/materials-modeling/calorine

 * `NEP_CPU` is not designed for large-scale atomistic simulations.
 For this purpose, `GPUMD` is the better choice.

+* Particularly, the per-atom virial as produced by `NEP_CPU` is ''NOT suitable for computing the per-atom heat current''.